 Northern Colorado Reading Initiative

 The Mission of Northern Colorado Reading Initiative is to advocate for parents and educate parents about reading disabilities, connect parents with local resources for early diagnosis of reading disabilities, connect parents with capable interventionists.

-The Loveland Public Library has many resources available for homeschooling families.
-We have various reference materials, magazines, books and DVDs to support and reinforce teaching.
-We offer an iMake lab, a reservable homework room, child internet computers, databases and homework help.
+The Loveland Public Library has many resources available for homeschooling families, including various reference materials, magazines, books and DVDs to support and reinforce teaching.
+We also offer an iMake lab, spaces for tutoring or school work, internet computers for ages 10 and under (and two parent stations), and databases which are available in the library and from home.
 Below are various websites and information on Homeschooling and alternative methods of education.

 TSD L.E.A.P.
 The TSD L.E.A.P. is part of the Thompson School District, open to students in grades K-‐12, and is designed to support parents who choose to school their children at home.
 Parents remain the primary instructional provider, with the school supplementing and complementing their efforts.